roma-glushko/notifykit/README.md

-# 👀 inotifykit
+# 👀 notifykit

-inotifykit is a set of components for building modern Python applications with a need for watching filesystem events efficiently.
+notifykit is a set of components for building modern Python applications with a need for watching filesystem events efficiently.

 > [!Warning]